taocpp/taopq/doc/Getting-Started.md

 Let's go through the above code and explain some basic principles, slowly expanding our knowledge of taoPQ.

-Starting with `tao::pq::connection::create( "dbname=template1" )`, we can see that the `tao::pq::connection` class has a static `create()`-method.
+Starting with `tao::pq::connection::create("dbname=template1")`, we can see that the `tao::pq::connection` class has a static `create()`-method.
-You provide a single parameter, the [connection string](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING) and the method then returns a `std::shared_ptr<...>` that holds the connection object it opened.
+You provide a single parameter, the [connection string](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING), and the method then returns a `std::shared_ptr<tao::pq::connection>` that holds the connection object it opened.
 The reason why connections (and several other objects in taoPQ) are handled via smart pointers will be explained later.
 Note that you can use `auto` as shown above to simplify your code.